JuliaLabs/julialabs.github.io/projects.md

 ## Methods in Scientific Machine Learning

-A large list of projects in scientific machine learning can be found at https://sciml.ai/dev/#projects_lists.
+A large list of projects in scientific machine learning can be found [here](https://sciml.ai/dev/#projects_lists).
 Take that list as a set of ideas from which larger projects cna be chosen.

 ## Julia Compiler/Runtime for HPC